 The rise of social networks has given phishing new life.
 After all, social networks are all about sharing.
 It’s not at all unusual for a friend to post a link to a nifty article, so users are less likely to be skeptical, and more likely to click on a phishing link.

 That’s the bad news.
 The good news is that phishing on social networks usually isn’t as severe.
 Usually, the deception will be something like the recent Steve Jobs’ death scams, which are simply looking to harvest email addresses or send people to affiliate links.
 You might be annoyed by additional spam, but that’s it.

 Still, some of these attacks can be fairly harmful.
 Banks have Twitter feeds and Facebook pages too, and fake ones can be used to try and lure users to forged websites, just like a bogus email.
-These accounts can be hacked, too.
-The Bank of Melbourne experienced this, although as is often the case with phishers, the messages sent by the compromised account weren’t of high enough quality to fool many people.
+These accounts can be hacked, too., although as is often the case with phishers, the messages sent by the compromised account weren’t of high enough quality to fool many people.

 Phishing on social networks can be combated the same way as phishing through email.
 Security software and extensions can help.
 You can also use a link preview extension to see if an abbreviated link is sending you where it claims.

 Phishing will always exist, because there will always be ways to trick people.
 It’s easy to look down upon the victims as being stupid, but often the people who fall for the tricks simply lack proper education about computers, or are in a situation that compromises their judgment (don’t check your email while drunk, or excessively tired).